 Live music, breakdancing, skateboarding, film screenings, street fashion, gaming and panel discussions are some of the other things included in the festival.

 The popularity of South African wine has steadily been growing for years.
 The quality and taste is second to none, but what makes South Africa even better is the affordability and access residents have to great wines.

-Every other month, wine shows and exhibitions are held in Joburg where a large number of vineyards from Cape Town showcase their wines.
+Every other month, wine shows and exhibitions are held in Joburg where numerous vineyards from Cape Town showcase their wines.
 For a nominal fee, you get to taste hundreds of wines and the opportunity to buy them at heavily discounted rates.
-Some of the better-known ones include the Wine Show, WineX and the Juliet Cullinan Wine Festival.
+Some better-known ones include the Wine Show, WineX and the Juliet Cullinan Wine Festival.

 Beer lovers need not despair.
 Summer sees a host of beer festivals paired with music shows that take place at venues such as the Johannesburg Botanical Gardens and Emmarentia Dam.
 Even during the winter months, South African craft beer festivals are abundant.

 The entire Southern Hemisphere celebrates Christmas in the warm season, as summer falls in December.
 In order to still enjoy Christmas with a winter feel, many countries, including South Africa, hold Christmas-themed events in July during the cold season.